Runaway Bay, Texas: Golf course

 The Club at Runaway Bay was an 18-hole golf course and club house designed by Leon Howard and established in 1969.
-It was Par 72, length 7032 yards and had a course rating of 73.1.
+It was par-72, 7032-yard course and had a course rating of 73.1.
 It was featured in the 2008–09 edition of Golf Digest as one of the "Best Places to Play."

 The course closed on November 3, 2024.

 Alleged chupacabra sighting

-On January 17, 2010, the golf course was the subject of a chupacabra sighting in which the unidentified dead animal was described as a "brown, earth-colored creature is hairless with oversized canines and elongated padded feet with inch-long toes tapered with sharp, curved claws.
+In 2010, the golf course was the site of a chupacabra sighting in which the unidentified dead animal was described as a "brown, earth-colored creature is hairless with oversized canines and elongated padded feet with inch-long toes tapered with sharp, curved claws.
 The creature also had long hind legs."
 Upon investigation, a biologist with the Texas Parks and Wildlife Department identified the animal as a hairless raccoon.

 Education

 The City of Runaway Bay is served by the Bridgeport Independent School District with some minor parts of the city extending to Jacksboro Independent School District.